w6113/website_fall2020/projects.md

 The goal of this type of project is to identify a new problem, propose an algorithmic solution, and evaluate and report the findings.
-Its primary difference from the previous type of project is that it starts from a novel problem and seeks to solve it using whatever means make sense, whereas Reproduce and Extend Projects start with established problems and solutions.
+Its primary difference from the previous type of project is that it starts from a novel problem and seeks to solve it using whatever means make sense, whereas Reproduce and Extend Projects start with an established problem and solution.

 The key challenge for this type of project is to establish novelty.
 To do so, there should be _some_ example of your project that prior work cannot easily solve with some minor tweaks.